divakarrajput1/Slack-Bot/README.md

 # Slack Approval Bot
 A Node.js Slack bot that streamlines approval workflows using slash commands, modals, and interactive buttons.
-Built with Slack Bolt and Express.js.
+Built with Slack APIs and Express.js.

 ##  Features
 - **Slash Command** (`/approval-boto`) to request approvals